 Date of release: January 16, 2019

 The City of Paducah is accepting registration applications for the third annual Paducah Citizens’ Academy, Your Passport to City Government.
-If you are interested in participating, complete the registration form.
+If you are interested in participating, complete the registration form (Update February 19, 2019: The 2019 class is full.
+Registration is closed.)

 The Academy offers participants an in-depth look at how government works through an interactive program held on eight Thursday evenings beginning in March.
 Topics include form and function of government, parks & recreation, information technology, planning and community development, finance and budget, engineering and public works, and public safety.
 The Academy is a mixture of classroom instruction, hands-on activities, site visits, and tours.
 Additional information about each session is located on the website.